 Many students choose to live in a student house during their studies.
 This way you live closer to school, closer to your fellow students and often in the city where you’re studying and enjoying the student life.
 The average rent in Leeuwarden is lower than the national average and certainly lower than in the so-called Randstad (a region near the big cities like Amsterdam, Rotterdam and The Hague).
 If you choose to join the Global Responsibility & Leadership programme, the first-year of residential housing is obliged.

-From the age of 18 you are legally obliged to have health insurance.
+From the age of 18 you are legally obliged to have health insurance in the Netherlands.
 The cheapest insurances start from €97 per month, depending on how much excess you would have to pay and additional insurances you add.
 You can apply for health care allowance from the government to pay the insurance.